lexie23c/Hivebets/docs/markets/rules.md

 ### Rule Updates

-HiveBets may update these rules:
+Hivebets may update these rules:

 * Changes apply to **new markets** only
 * Existing markets follow rules at time of creation